-#6 Press ENTER to read the decoder version installed in your locomotive.
+- #6 Press ENTER read the version of the decoder version (this will vary depending upon which model decoders were shipped with your system). - #7 Press ENTER again to see:

-#7 Press ENTER again to see:
+Press 1 to set up the address.

-ACTIVE ADR:SHORT SETUP ADR 1=YES By convention all DCC locomotive decoders are set to short address #3 at the factory.
+ACTIVE ADR:SHORT SETUP ADR 1=YES

+By convention all DCC locomotive decoders are set to short address #3 at the factory.
 If your decoder has not had its address changed you will see a short address as the active address.
-Press 1 to set up the address.